-Kao’s Merries brand generates more than ¥10 billion in sales annually and is the leading premium diaper brand in Japan, and the company is betting that Indian consumers will have the same taste for premium diapers as its Chinese counterparts.
-Kao was one of the first companies to launch a premium diaper in China after it noticed Chinese tourists traveling to Japan buying them in bulk—a move that was followed by many of its competitors.
+Kao’s Merries brand generates more than ¥10 billion in sales annually and is the leading premium diaper brand in Japan, and the company is betting on some Indian consumers having the same taste for premium diapers as its Chinese counterparts.
+Kao was one of the first companies to launch a premium diaper in China after it noticed Chinese tourists travelingto Japan buying them in bulk.

 A single Merries diaper costs two to three times that of a Unicharm diaper manufactured locally, as Kao exports such products from Japan to India.
-Kao has capitalized on Merries’ reputation for being gentle to the skin, which is highly valued in many countries.
+Kao hopes to capitalize on Merries's reputation for being gentle to the skin, which is highly valued in many countries.

-It’s not surprise that India would be on the company’s sights.
-The diaper industry there is currently pegged at about 4.6 billion pieces or $800 million.
+The Indian diaper industry is currently pegged at about 4.6 billion pieces or $800 million.
 The industry is expected to grow to about 10 billion pieces or $1400 million by 2022.
 Increasing birth rates, higher disposable incomes, increased hygiene awareness and a radical increase in the number of working women are factors driving this market growth.

 NWI: Do you think that India consumers will demand premium diapers in the same way that Chinese consumers have?

 Kao: We believe that all parents, regardless of their nationality, want to use diapers that are gentle on their beloved baby’s skin.
 Therefore, we expect that the strengths of Kao’s baby diapers, as described below, will also appeal to customers in the Indian market.
 As with the launch of the diapers in other countries, we will further strengthen our marketing activities in India so that the customers can realize these "strengths" by trying out the product